i-pi/i-pi/docs/src/tutorials.rst

 Note that an attribute forms part of the opening tag, and that the value being assigned to it is held within quotation marks.
 In this case, we have set the number of replicas, or beads, to 4.
+To run classical molecular dynamics, just set this value to one (nbeads=1).

 Next, we must specify the atomic configuration.
 Rather than initialize the atom positions manually, we will instead use a separate